 Publisher: Spiegel & Grau, 2011; 304 pages; $26

 "The American Dream is dead."
-That’s the provocative headline that blared across dozens of media outlets, online and off, accompanying Suze Orman’s book tour for her latest release, "The Money Class."
-The line, which did its job of commanding the attention of the press, belies a core message of the book as reflected in its subtitle: "Learn to Create Your New American Dream."
+That’s the provocative headline that topped some news stories announcing Suze Orman’s book tour for her latest release, "The Money Class."
+The headline belied a core message of the book, as reflected in its subtitle: "Learn to Create Your New American Dream."

-Read "The Money Class" and you’ll see — Orman’s message is less that the American Dream is dead, and more accurately as something like the American Dream is molting.
-It’s dead or dying — but dying in order that a new dream can be born, Orman argues.
+Read "The Money Class" and you’ll see — Orman’s message is less that the American Dream is dead, but that it’s molting.
+If it’s dead or dying, it’s doing so in order that a new dream can be born, Orman argues.